 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Bear series and is a This picture book is a hardcover edition was published by Viking Books For Young Readers on March 27, 2008 and has 32 pages.
+It is part of the Bear series and is a picture book that was published by Viking Books For Young Readers on March 27, 2008 and has 32 pages.